ELi1012/air-quality-microservices/srv/README.md

 However, they use a private API so each pull does cost some money.

-New sensors will be checked every week by a cronjob (currently under construction.)
+New sensors are checked for every month to be added to the database.